Download the PDF version

 This is a key shift of mindset as, for years, fraud could be solved only once it happened, as specialists could understand from a “reverse engineering” kind of process how to stop it in the future.
 Today, the cyber-fraud approach that innovative companies such as Cleafy adopt to protect their customers is essential to avoid economic and reputational damage at scale.

-How does Threat Intelligence integrate with the bank’s cybersecurity team?
+How does threat intelligence integrate with the bank’s cybersecurity team?

-Having a Threat Intelligence team working with internal anti-fraud or cyber teams is extremely helpful for raising awareness and educating people about what to look for and how to look for it.
+Having a threat intelligence team working with internal anti-fraud or cyber teams is extremely helpful for raising awareness and educating people about what to look for and how to look for it.

 Having individuals who can effectively utilise and contextualise data within the banking sector is crucial.